abishek-murali/Tennis_prediction/results/tennis_report.md

     # ST4            0
     # ST5            0

 I have removed the Total points won(TPW) as this highly correlated to the result of the game itself.
-I want to be looking at stats related to the players game for this analysis and not the statistics og the game itself.
-For the remaining missing values I have imputed them with the median.
+I want to be looking at stats related to the players game for this analysis and not the statistics on the game itself.
+For the remaining missing values, I have imputed them with the median.
 This was done after looking at the distribution of the data and my knowledge of the game.
 One can expect the values of these statistics to vary about the mean and by introducing the median I am not introducing a huge `bias` in my model instead of making them `0`.

 EDA
 ---